RivValtin/ffxivguide/telegraphs.md

 **Punish Knockbacks**

 Some knockbacks aren't telegraphed separately, but are instead punishments for failing another mechanic and are meant to kill you.
+It's just a way to switch things up so not every mechanic failure is just a really big damage number.

 ### Meteors